Where to Stay in Atlanta, GA First Time: Best Areas

 🔍MORE HOTELS IN DOWNTOWN ATLANTA

-Midtown is also known as Atlanta’s Heart of the Arts since it is home to the Fox Theater, the Design Museum, Ponce City Market, and SCAD FASH Museum of Fashion + Film, and the Ferst Center for the Arts on Georgia Tech’s campus.
+Midtown is known as Atlanta’s Heart of the Arts since it is home to the Fox Theater, the Design Museum, Ponce City Market, and SCAD FASH Museum of Fashion + Film, and the Ferst Center for the Arts on Georgia Tech’s campus.

 The Woodruff Arts Center is home to the Atlanta Symphony Orchestra, Alliance Theater, and High Museum Of Art.
 All three are non-profit institutions, with the first two offering shows and performances, while the High Museum of Art displays stunning works and exhibits.